open-source-cooperative/android-native-keyring-store/README.md

         Keyring.setAndroidKeyringCredentialBuilder(this);

-Note 1: This code expects that a library file `libandroid_keyring.so` was compiled with the contents of this package.
+Note 1: This code expects that a library file `libandroid_native_keyring_store.so` was compiled with the contents of this package.
 Depending on how the project is managed, the library loading may need to be adjusted or not needed at all.